spajic/nvim/Readme.md

 ## Backlog
 - [ ] check out solargraph-rails (later, than I will have rails pet-project)

+## Tabs
+Buffer - opened file
+Window - split
+Tabs - group of windows (like another view or perspective)

+So what is Tabline in other editors is Bufferline in vim.

+I overall like plugin `bufferline.nvim`, it's beautiful and feature-rich.

+But also where is `zefei/vim-wintabs` plugin - it's not so fancy, but it ties buffers to windows!
+So you can have a set of buffers for each split, that resembles other editors.

+But where is also `tiagovla/scope.nvim` plugin, that makes buffers belong to tabs.

+So I'll give a try for `bufferline` + `scope`.

+If scoupe could tie tabs to windows that would be perfect.

 ## Notes
 For telescope live_grep to work do `brew install ripgrep`